 Connecting technology providers, industry, academics, and regulatory stakeholders to increase adoption of TBD technologies.

-The Translational Digital Biomarkers Hub will connect early stage and commercially available digital biomarker providers, industry, academics and regulatory stakeholders to increase adoption of these technologies.
-The hub will engage end-users and those interested in learning more about how these technologies can be used to promote the 3Rs.
+The Translational Digital Biomarkers Initiative will connect early stage and commercially available digital biomarker providers, industry, academics and regulatory stakeholders to increase adoption of these technologies.
+The initiative will engage end-users and those interested in learning more about how these technologies can be used to promote the 3Rs.

 - Showcase digital technologies & capabilities

 - Promote & support collaboration, sharing, and opportunities for interactions within and between end-users

 - Engage regulatory bodies (FDA & EMA) to identify a path for how to characterize and qualify digital biomarkers within the regulatory environment (i.e. path of acceptance of data from new technologies)

 Click here to see draft working group scope.

 - Create a virtual knowledge exchange where scientists & regulatory bodies can access information about translational digital biomarkers

 - Create a database by sharing summarized scientific data (precompetitive or blinded) collected from these technologies that can be used in practice to support data-driven refinements to animal welfare

 - Promote & coordinate interactions and discussions among end-users and technology providers to share learnings, discuss and identify opportunities for animal welfare refinements